 - 1 cup brown sugar light or dark

-- 1 12 ounce bag semi-sweet chocolate chips
+- 12 ounces semi-sweet chocolate chips

 - Fleur de sel or other coarse sea salt for sprinkling on top

-- Preheat oven to 400° F. Cover an 11×17 baking sheet with aluminum foil.
+- Preheat oven to 400° F. Cover an 11×17 baking sheet with parchment paper or with heavy duty aluminum foil that’s been lightly sprayed with nonstick spray.
 Set aside.

 - Melt butter in a small saucepan over medium heat.
 While the butter is melting, place enough pretzels on the prepared baking sheet to form a single, even layer.

 - Once the butter has melted, add the brown sugar and stir well to incorporate.
-Lower the heat, and simmer the butter-sugar mixture, do not let it boil, stirring occasionally for about 3 minutes until it caramelizes.
+Lower the heat, and simmer the butter-sugar mixture, do not let it boil, stirring occasionally for about 3-5 minutes until it caramelizes.

-- When the mixture has caramelized, pour it evenly over the pretzels, strafing it back and forth down the length of the sheet.
+- When the mixture has caramelized, pour it evenly over the pretzels, moving it back and forth down the length of the sheet.
 The caramel hardens quickly so it’s important to pour it as evenly and quickly as possible.
 Bake for 5-7 minutes.